0x4e49434f4c45/amcdb/README.md

 7. As always, save the `amcdb.properties` file and restart your server.
 You should start to see in-game messages appearing in Discord with player names and avatars!

+## Upgrade
+Generally, you can upgrade AMCDB simply by replacing the `.jar` file with the new version.

+Sometimes, a new version of AMCDB will require additional properties to be added to `amcdb.properties`.
+In this case, after updating the `.jar` file, your server will fail to start, with an error that a required property is missing.

+To update your properties file on an existing installation:
+1. Stop your Minecraft server
+2. Rename `amcdb.properties` to a temporary name, e.g. `amcdb.properties.old`
+3. Update the `.jar` file and start your server.
+AMCDB will generate a new `amcdb.properties` template, and the server will stop just like with a new installation.
+4. Copy your settings from `amcdb.properties.old` to the new `amcdb.properties`.
+   - You can also simply copy any missing properties into `amcdb.properties.old` and then rename it back to `amcdb.properties`.
+5. Start your Minecraft server.